cryptopeanutbutter/pharaohbot/README.md

 # PharaohBot — Windows-First Discord Earn-by-Activity Bot

 PharaohBot rewards meaningful chat and active voice participation with pDAI on PulseChain.
-It was designed for Windows operators first, with an Ubuntu appendix for later deployment.
+It is designed for Windows operators first, with an Ubuntu appendix for later deployment.
+Users earn into an internal ledger and request manual withdrawals that surface rich embeds for admins—no deposit infrastructure or custodial integration is required.

-⚠️ **Security note:** The HD fallback deposit backend is **TEST ONLY** and unsafe for real funds.
-Always prefer the custodial CryptoAPIs/Venly flow for real value.

 ---